meshya/meshya/README.md

 Here are some ideas to get you started:
 -->

+- 🧐 What does mohali do as programer:<br>
+   He's a Jonior Django developer and doesn't do any special thing for now<br>

 - 🔭 What mohali is doing these days: <br>
-    He's currently Studying to go university.
+    He's currently Studying to go university.<br>

 - 🌹 What mohali wants from being in GitHub, etc: <br>
-    He's looking for new friends
+    He's looking for new friends<br>

+- 👩‍💻 What's mohalis environment: <br>
+   OS : Arch Linux <br>
+   Editor: Vscode and Vim ( usaly vscode )<br>

 - 📡 How to communicate with mohali:<br>
     1) email    : mohali4h@gmail.com
     2) telegram : @mohali4
     3) matrix   : @mohali4:matrix.org
     4) tweeter  : @mohali_4

-- 🧐 What does mohali do as programer:<br>
-   He's a Jonior Django developer and doesn't do any special thing for now

 NOTICE: mohali loves tangerine<br>
 NOTICE: mohali isn't good enough in English